These Are The 6 Best Ways To Find Motorcycle Friends

 A motorcycle safety course is an excellent way to interact with fellow motorcycle lovers.
 It’s also a great idea to take a motorcycle safety course if you haven’t already.

 Not all states require a motorcycle safety course, but there’s never really a shortage of people who want to take it whether or not their state requires it to get a license.
-A motorcycle safety course does cost money, most are usually around $200.
+A motorcycle safety course does cost money, most are usually around $200-$500.
 But you will be surrounded by motorcyclists who take safety seriously while riding.
-You’ll want to surround yourself with riders like that anyway.
+You’ll want to surround yourself with riders like that.

 Do you have to own a motorcycle to join a motorcycle club?
 Each motorcycle club has their own rules.
-The bigger and more well known the club is, you’ll probably need to own a motorcycle as well as go through some sort of initiation.
-There are a handful of motorcycle clubs out there that will allow members that don’t own a motorcycle to join.
+You’ll probably need to own a motorcycle as well as go through some sort of initiation for bigger and more well known clubs.
+However, there are a handful of motorcycle clubs out there that will allow members that don’t own a motorcycle to join.

 Kyle Cannon